OUR FARM

 • Thank you for your interest!
 But, no. The house and other buildings on the property are a private residence.

-• No. The last sheep left the farm in 2018.
+• Not livestock.
+The last sheep left the farm in 2018.
+We have 3 barn cats (Middie, Maude, and Patches) that you might see, though!

 • The oldest building is the farmhouse.
 It was built as a test of the carpenter, to see if they were considered trustworthy to build the main barn!
+It dates to the 1870s.

 Subscribe